 The Department Head will notify the faculty on or before September 1 that eligible faculty must submit their final dossier, as detailed in the Tenure and Promotion Procedures, to the TPC no later than the first week of October.

 B. Promotion Criteria

 Promotion beyond the rank of Assistant Professor is limited to tenure-track faculty only.
-The voting constituency will evaluate the candidate on six requirements:
+The voting constituency will evaluate the candidate based on the following minimum criteria (BOR 8.3.6.1):